fChristenson/My-life-as-a-programmer/README.md

 > Can you make a series using TypeScript and React?

 > Can you make a tutorial about [Adonis.js](https://adonisjs.com/)?

-> Can you make a tutorial about BEM?

 > Can you make a video about deploying microservices with Kubernetes?